Ohio VA Disability Lawyer specializes in the recovery of VA Disability Benefits for injured veterans and plaintiffs nationwide

 - Veterans Compensation Benefits Rate Tables (effective December of 2012)

-If you or a loved one suffered an injury during your or their service in the US Military and have questions about the root cause and the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If you or a loved one has suffered an injury during your or their service in the U.S. Military and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, a VA disability lawyer, and he will help you answer these critical questions.

 The Lyon Firm is a proud supporter of US Military Veterans.